zevero/avr_boot/README.md

   - find high fuse in http://eleccelerator.com/fusecalc/fusecalc.php?chip=atmega1284p
 - flash: avrdude -c avrispmkII -p m1284p -Uflash:w:./avr_boot.hex:i -Ulock:w:0x3F:m

-### Put your sketch on SD Card
+### Put your sketch on SD card

 - in Arduino IDE go to File > Preferences and check "Show verbose output during compiliation"
 - compile sketch and find the location of your /tmp/buildxxx/sketch.cpp.hex
 - make bin file: avr-objcopy -I ihex -O binary sketch.cpp.hex FIRMWARE.BIN
 - copy the file into the root of an SD (FAT16/FAT32)
-- put it into the SD slot of your Atmega
+- put it into the SD slot of your ATmega
 - reset it
 - it might already have happend!

-### Bootloader size
+### Bootloader sizes
-For devices with less and more than 64kb
+Devices with more than 64kb rom seemt to need more bytes.
  - 3650 - 3700 bytes
  - 3960 - 4010 bytes debugging with USE_LED
  - 3870 - 3930 bytes debugging with USE_UART

+### Tested successfully on
+ - ATmega168
+ - ATmega328P
+ - ATmega32u4
+ - ATmega1284P
+ - ATmega2560 (see issue #2)

 ### Serial support - Help wanted
-it should not be so difficult to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining 500 bytes ... help is appreciated!
+it should not be impossible to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining bytes ... help is appreciated!

 ### KISS
 If you wish you *can* add CRC Check or versioning with EEPROM *but* I prefere to keep things simple. avr_boot will reflash your FIRMWARE.BIN as long as it is present.